-title: Locally developing microservices with Google Container Engine description: Learn how to set up a dev environment that lets you code/test changes locally, while connecting to other services running in Google Container Engine. author: richarddli tags: microservices, Container Engine, telepresence, PHP, Redis date_published: 2017-04-05
+title: Locally developing microservices with Google Kubernetes Engine description: Learn how to set up a dev environment that lets you code/test changes locally, while connecting to other services running in Google Kubernetes Engine. author: richarddli tags: microservices, Kubernetes Engine, telepresence, PHP, Redis date_published: 2017-04-05

 The guestbook tutorial for Kubernetes shows how to get a simple PHP and Redis application running in Kubernetes, but doesn't explain how you can actually change the code.
 We'll show you how to set up a fast, productive development environment for coding on Kubernetes.
 In particular, we'll show how you can make changes locally on your laptop, and see those changes reflected instantly on your externally exposed IP.